 Our approach

-From a technological perspective, the transport drones should be able to carry loads in the form of tools, maintenance consumables and spare parts, but later also personnel, to and from their work locations in the wind farm.
-For such uses, the project is evaluating suitable configurations and load-bearing systems for the drone and shaping the interaction between offshore wind farm and drone.
+In the research project, business models are being developed and the efficiency of drone operations analysed.
+Technologically, the transport drones should be able to transport payloads in the form of tools, consumables for maintenance and spare parts, and later also personnel, to and from their deployment locations in the wind farm.
+For this application, the project will evaluate suitable configurations for the drone and payload systems and design the interaction between the offshore wind farm and the drone.

 Interfaces must be created at both hardware and software level to enable the use of transport drones.
-Legal framework conditions must also be taken into consideration in these concepts.
+Legal framework conditions are also incorporated into these concepts.
 How will drones and wind farms be certified for this purpose in the future?
-Which international conditions must be taken into account for such OWP in the future?
-The automation concept is developed and validated in a simulated environment set up as part of the project.
-At the same time, operational aspects relevant to the implementation of the transport mission are worked on.
-The aim here is to achieve a high degree of efficiency and maximum operational safety.
+What international conditions will have to be taken into account for such offshore wind farms in the future?
+The development and validation of the automation concept and operational aspects of the transport mission will be carried out in a simulated environment, which will be set up as part of the project.
+The aim hereby is to achieve high efficiency and maximum operational safety.

 - The German Aerospace Center (DLR) is involved in the research project.